-1.7 TOP-SLICING RELIEF
+1.7 TOP SLICING RELIEF

-Please note that top-slicing relief is not available to trustees
+Please note that top slicing relief is not available to trustees

-If, after your death, your trustees assign the bond, or policy segments, to a beneficiary and their other taxable income is below the higher, or additional, rate income tax threshold but the addition of the chargeable gain takes it above the respective threshold, top-slicing relief may reduce the beneficiary's liability to the higher rate or additional rate tax if a chargeable event occurs.
-Top-slicing relief can also apply where gains are deemed to fall on you as the settlor of the trust rather than the trustees. [the adviser should explain here where this is relevant to the trust in question].
-To calculate any higher rate or additional rate tax payable under the top-slicing relief provisions, the chargeable gain is divided by the number of complete years from the start of the bond, or the last chargeable event, which gives the 'average gain' from that period.
-If the bond has been held for a number of years without a chargeable event occurring, Top-slicing relief can therefore be used to reduce the amount of tax payable by the beneficiary on the gain.
+If, after your death, your trustees assign the bond, or policy segments, to a beneficiary and their other taxable income is below the higher, or additional, rate income tax threshold, top slicing relief may reduce the beneficiary's liability to the higher rate or additional rate tax if a chargeable event occurs.
+Top slicing relief can also apply where gains are deemed to fall on the settlor of the trust rather than the trustees. [the adviser should explain here where this is relative to the trust in question].
+To calculate any higher rate or additional rate tax payable under the top slicing relief provisions, the chargeable gain is divided by the number of complete years from the start of the bond, or the last chargeable event, which gives the 'average gain' from that period.
+If the bond has been held for a number of years without a chargeable event occurring, top slicing relief can therefore be used to reduce the amount of tax payable by the beneficiary on the gain.